-The Kurzweil K2000 Has to be the best keyboard I ever found at a thrift store.
-It was almost in perfect working order, besides a little bit of battery corrosion which I fix with a bit doxit and a toothbrush.
-But I discovered it had an issue with note velocity with one of its keys.
-I knew about this issue for a while but I thought it would be a complicated and time-consuming process, as it requires removing the keyboard and taking its keys off.
-I was just didn’t have the time for it until now.
+The Kurzweil K2000 maybe the best keyboard I ever found at a thrift store.
+Besides battery corrosion which was easily cleaned up it was in perfect working order.
+Though it did develop an issue with note velocity with one of its keys.
+I knew about this issue for a while but I looked up the fix and it looked intense to fix it, as it requires removing the keyboard and taking its keys off(not true read more to find out).
+I just didn’t have the time for it until now.

-Teardown is easy, I remove all the screws from the back then I pull it up lifting it off.
-There are a few different screws as the outer ones are longer, which I put to the side and keept note where they post to go.
-Once inside all I have to do is remove the ribbon cables that attaches the keybed to the mainboard and then unscrew the key bed from the keyboard frame.
+Teardown is easy, just some screws on the back and it comes off.
+There are a few different screws as the outer ones are longer.
+Once inside all I have to do is remove the ribbon cables and then unscrew the key bed from the keyboard.

 Fortunately don’t have a photo of this part.
 Once I got the board off I took off a part of the rubber membrane where I believe the key was not working.
 Sure enough, I found a piece of hair between the contacts.
 I removed it and started putting it back together.
 No need to take off the other membranes as I know they are working correctly.